Tested: RST Pro Series Adventure-X Airbag jacket and trousers review

 Protection and certification

-The jacket is certified as PPE to Level AA, the trouser to Level A under EN17092; this is a tough textile suit that also includes Level 2 (the highest impact protection under EN1621) armour at the shoulders, elbows and knees.
+The jacket is certified as PPE to Level AA, and the trousers to Level A under EN17092.
+It also includes Level 2 (the highest impact protection under EN1621) armour at the shoulders, elbows and knees.
 While the trousers do drop to the lower safety rating, they appear very well made with reinforcements in key areas.
 Interestingly, including hip armour with trousers is a requirement for the AA rating; none is supplied here, but pockets are fitted for it – you can buy Level 2 for £16.99 or Level 1 for £14.99.

 The airbag built into the RST Pro-Series Adventure-X jacket covers the back, shoulders, collarbone and chest